KRChapman/workingTogether/README.md

-**0.**  Partner A creates a brand new repo in thier github with a readme.
+**0.**  Partner A creates a brand new repo in their github with a readme.

 **1.**  Fork Partner B forkes the newly created repo.